RenoirTan/Fidgety/BUILD.md

 [googletest](https://github.com/google/googletest)
 from [Github](https://github.com).

-You will also need to install Qt5/6, spdlog, fmt and nlohmann_json with the corresponding *.cmake files in your system directories.
+You will also need to install Qt5/6, Boost, spdlog, fmt and nlohmann_json with the corresponding *.cmake files in your system directories.
 This allows CMake to search and load these packages through the `find_package` function.
 Your distribution's package manager should be able to handle the installation